 Does Lecrae know that Thomas Jefferson, the penman of the Declaration of Independence, was instrumental in ending the slave trade in Virginia and introduced legislation to end slavery in that state?
 Does he know that Roger Sherman, a member of the committee that drafted the Declaration, was a man of deep religious convictions who staunchly opposed slavery?
 Does he know that the American War for Independence, which was a direct result of the Declaration, led to the ending of slavery in several northern states?
 Most importantly, does he understand that the classical liberal and Christian principles embodied in the Declaration of Independence were the same principles that fueled the abolitionist movement?

 Maybe the best question is if any of this matters to Social Justice Warriors and their ahistorical opinions.

-Ultimately, this entire controversy is over a misunderstanding of the history and the purpose of the Declaration of Independence.
-It would have been wonderful if individual liberty could have comprehensively been attained and the 4,000 year old institution of slavery ended by merely signing a document.
+Ultimately, this entire controversy is over a misunderstanding of the history and purpose of the Declaration of Independence.
+It would have been wonderful if individual liberty could have been comprehensively attained and the 4,000 year old institution of slavery ended by merely signing a document.
 But that’s not the way human beings work.
 Change is slow and painstaking, and that is doubly true of the march of freedom.